billysimmons/rsi-analysis-tool/README.md

 # RSI Analysis Tool 📈

 Relative Strength Index (RSI) tool for measuring the speed and change of price movements.

+New traders often make the mistake of buying/selling shares without knowing how to gauge the strength and speed of price movements.
+The intended use case of this RSI tool is to aid traders by quantifying momentum and trend strength, facilitating better market timing and risk management.

 ## Definitions and Concepts